Plan to Sue Social Security for an Alleged Overpayment

 Here is how a civil action against SSA is initiated: An initial brief must be sent to open a case, then the summons must be served to the commissioner through the office of general council.
 Upon acknowledgement of the summons, an opening brief is sent by the plaintiff, followed by a response brief from the opposition.
 Finally, the plaintiff will have one chance to reply to the response before the judge decides.
 The process generally takes about twelve to eighteen months to complete.

 In most of 2015 through 2016, I have been consistent in keeping up with my payments to my mother, who is the head of the household and who only speaks Spanish, for rent, but things started going downhill after I got back from a trip in July of 2016.
-I live in a household with one other disabled person, who is my brother, and a single mother, who has been divorced since 2005.
+I live in a household with one other disabled person, who is my older brother, and a single mother, who has been divorced since 2005.

 The administrative law judge begins the letter with, ‘You will not have the right to a federal court review.’
 Despite this, though, I do not think that anyone at the administrative level has the power to say what your rights are.
-It may have been an error on the judge’s part for concluding that a federal district court judge might also conclude that the evidence was consistent for why the case was denied at the previous three stages of the appeals process that they simply followed all laws, rules and regulations.
+It may have been an error on the judge’s part for concluding that a federal district court judge might also conclude that the evidence was consistent for why the case was denied at the previous three stages of the appeals process that they simply followed all laws, rules, and regulations.
 He probably did not want me to spend $400 and have my case dismissed without prejudice.
-Therefore, it is extremely important that we submit a motion to allow new evidence to be considered.
+Therefore, it is extremely important that we submit a motion to allow new and material evidence to be considered.
 This may include a subpoena to be delivered to my mother in person.
 It must call for her to either testify at an oral argument hearing or submit copies of the new evidence directly since she is not willing to do it on her own.
 Otherwise, I can deliver the evidence myself.

 On page three of the judge’s decision, as well as in the original notice dated 26 April, the Social Security Administration indicated that they had been counting the overpayment since November 2016 based on information they collected from my mother in a routine eligibility case review.
 But, in another exhibit, my mother signed a sworn statement, which reads in part, I hereby certify that Deadname used to pay $200 a month.
 In August 2016, however, Deadname stopped paying.
 This was based on a phone conversation she had with an SSA caseworker in early April of 2018.
 In the recording or transcript, my attorney is heard asking me, ‘Do you agree with your mother’s sworn statement?’
 My response to that question was yes.
 However, in light of having someone else look at the case, I strongly disagree with this statement now.
-In response to my complaint, my attorney showed great dislike towards the supposed non-lawyer for critiquing his work and telling me what I should do legally and has asked the bar to determine the identity of this non-lawyer to inform them about the bars against practising law without a valid licence.
+In response to my complaint, my attorney showed great dislike towards the supposed non-lawyer for critiquing their work and telling me what I should do legally and has asked the bar to determine the identity of this non-lawyer to inform them about the bars against practising law without a valid licence.
 As a consumer, I have every right to seek advice from whomever I want, and my friends are entitled to think whatever they want, but unless they are attorneys, they should always say, That doesn’t sound right.
 You might want to bring this up with an attorney.

 Also, I cannot find any explanation for why the Social Security Administration did not count August, September, or October as being overpaid since both notices clearly said November 2016, contrary to the sworn statements.

-An SSA caseworker called me on Friday, 17 February 2017 for a routine case review, and, during that call, I told him that I wanted to get a secured credit card, and I asked him if that was going to be an issue for them since the card would be giving me more money.
+An SSA caseworker called me on Friday, 17 February 2017 for a routine case review, and, during that call, I told them that I wanted to get a secured credit card, and I asked them if that was going to be an issue for them since the card would be giving me more money.
 The caseworker reassured me and said something to the effect of, ‘Credit cards are things you have to pay for, so we don’t really need to know about them.’
 Based on that statement, I assumed that I did not need to pay my mother since I was then being obligated to pay my credit cards every month.